BornToBeRoot/NETworkManager/docs/04_Changelog.md

 title: Changelog
 has_children: true
 nav_order: 4
-description: "Changelog and download links of all available versions."
+description: "Changelog and download links of all available NETworkManager versions"
 permalink: /Changelog
 ---